jerequin/restomaps/README.md

 	 - When used, it will display the number of restaurants (or type when you changed it) in a marker
 	 - Also added search feature around the radius of the circle to display other restaurants.
  8. Add any value adding feature like analytics to show relationships between patrons, restaurant and revenue.
+ 	- Plotted in Bar Graph the details got from Zomato (Rating, Votes, Average Price for 2) and FourSquare (No. CheckIns, No. of Customers)